lumagateinc/Resource-Scheduler/docs/FAQs.md

 [back to top](#resource-scheduler-faqs)

+## How can I request support?<!-- omit in toc -->

+Email support is included in the cost of the product.
+Instructions for requesting support are available in in the product documentation in the ["Request Support"](https://lumagate.us/azure/pricing) section.

 ## Do you have a partner program for systems integrators and managed service providers?<!-- omit in toc -->

 Yes.
 Prospective partners can easily register for Lumagate's Resource Scheduler partner program on our [Registered Partner Program](/Partners.md) page.